 DWP investigations are stressful both for the person being investigated, and for their close family or friends, who might be implicated in any alleged wrongdoing (a partner staying over more nights a week than they should, a parent who has given or lent their child sums of money, and so on).

-In this article, we shed light on all aspects of the DWP investigation process – all of which can affect how long a DWP investigation will take – and give you an estimate of the time it takes so that you can be well-informed every step of the way.
+In this article by our expert criminal defence solicitors, we shed light on all aspects of the DWP investigation process – all of which can affect how long a DWP investigation will take – and give you an estimate of the time it takes so that you can be well-informed every step of the way.

 The DWP conducts investigations into those it considers may be committing a form of benefit fraud.
 Investigations may arise from the DWP’s own data analysis or intelligence, or they may arise following a report from a third party.